-Second, five representative 10-minute intervals were selected from the five phases (see also Figure 2: pre-teaching interval (I1), teaching interval (I2), post-teaching interval (I3), interview interval (I4), end interval (I5)).
-We examined HR level and change during these intervals in order to test the hypotheses that a) teachers would show the highest mean HR during the micro-teaching unit (I2), compared to all other phases (**Hypothesis 1a**), and b) that teacher HR would increase while they were preparing for teaching during the pre-teaching interval (I1), but decrease in all of the following intervals, because of habituating to (I2) and recovering from (I3-I5) the potentially stressful micro-teaching unit (**Hypothesis 1b**).
+Second, five representative 10-minute intervals were selected from the five phases (see also Figure 2): pre-teaching interval (I1), teaching interval (I2), post-teaching interval (I3), interview interval (I4), end interval (I5).
+We examined HR levels and changes during these intervals in order to test the hypotheses that a) teachers would show the highest mean HR during the micro-teaching unit (I2), compared to all other phases (**Hypothesis 1a**), and b) that teacher HR would increase while they were preparing for teaching during the pre-teaching interval (I1), but decrease in all of the following intervals, because of habituating to (I2) and recovering from (I3-I5) the potentially stressful micro-teaching unit (**Hypothesis 1b**).

 (2) We further explored whether teaching experience would make a difference in how teachers reacted to the classroom disruptions.
-In line with the research on teacher expertise and teacher stress reviewed above, we expected more experienced teachers might have better classroom management strategies, and thus better resources for coping.
+In line with the research on teacher expertise and teacher stress reviewed above, we expected more experienced teachers might be less stressed by the classroom events .
 In addition, we were interested in finding a relationship between teachers’ appraisals of the classroom events (disruptiveness; confidence in dealing with them) and teachers’ HR, beyond the explanatory power of teaching experience.
-Specifically, we expected lower HR levels for teachers with more teaching experience, particularly during the micro-teaching unit (**Hypothesis 2a).
+We expected lower HR levels for teachers with more teaching experience, particularly during the micro-teaching unit (**Hypothesis 2a).
 We expected higher HR levels for teachers who felt more disrupted, regardless of their teaching experience (**Hypotheses 2b**).
-At the same time, we expected lower HR levels for teachers who felt more confident in dealing with the events, regardless of teaching experience (**Hypothesis 2c**).
+We expected lower HR levels for teachers who felt more confident in dealing with the events, regardless of teaching experience (**Hypothesis 2c**).
 Lastly, we hypothesized that each of the three predictors (teaching experience, disruption appraisal, confidence appraisal) uniquely contributes to explaining variance in teachers’ HR levels (**Hypothesis 2d**).
-In addition, we exploratively examined analogous hypotheses for the changes in HR.
+In addition, we exploratively ran analogous analyses for the changes in HR.

 # Method